laminas/tutorials/doc/book/event-manager.md

 - `first()` will retrieve the first result received
 - `last()` will retrieve the last result received
-- `contains($value)` allows you to test all values to see if a given one was received, and returns simply a boolean `true` if found, and `false` if not.
+- `contains($value)` allows you to test all values to see if a given one was received, and returns a boolean `true` if found, and `false` if not.

 Typically, you should not worry about the return values from events, as the object triggering the event shouldn't really have much insight into what